tanvirgb/Bangladesh-Online-Voting-System-Final/README.md

 # Bangladesh-Online-Voting-System-Final

-This is a group project for the "Advanced Programming in Web Technology" course of the university.
+This is a group project for the "Advanced Programming in Web Technology" course of the university using Next.js, PostgreSQL and MongoDB.

 # How the Website Looks: